updated

 We’re Emily and Shay, a nurse and an online developer, and for many years we ran a small animal sanctuary here.
 During that time, amazing Workawayers from all over the world became part of our lives — some stayed for months, many returned, and all helped create a home filled with kindness, laughter, and purpose.

-These days, due to health challenges, the sanctuary has moved on to new caretakers, and we’re turning our focus to restoring and refreshing our home and whenua.
+These days, due to health challenges, the sanctuary has moved on to new caretakers, and we’re turning our focus to restoring and refreshing our home and whenua (land).
 Our project now centers on regenerating native forest, reviving our wetlands, and gradually returning sections of pasture back into thriving ecosystems.
 It’s a slower, quieter chapter — grounded in healing, balance, and helping the land recover after years of giving everything to animal care.

 Our land is in a critical stage of healing.
 The native bush is reclaiming old paddocks, the wetlands are slowly returning to life, and every small action — planting, clearing, mulching, repairing — helps restore habitats for birds, insects, and native species.